 The reality is that a fully-realized digital twin will be beyond the reach of most manufacturers in the near term.
 To build one, 3D and manufacturing systems models will need a level of detail few companies can afford– and that’s just the starting point.

 A set of systems designed for data analysis and simulation will also need to be in place, not to mention fully integrated ALM and PLM products.
 Critical to the whole concept will be the analytics that feeds raw machine data to these models.

 Where to Start?
 Build Towards The Strategy From The Ground Up

 Eventually, the key to any digital twin strategy will be in the data that feeds the simulation and provides it with the real-time variables.
 This data is immensely valuable itself even without a fully-realized digital twin.

 As the MindSphere ecosystem expands with more SaaS connectivity, cloud analytics will be a critical part of creating a seamless closed loop from design to production.
 Products like SensrTrx, which gather and house machine analytics in the cloud can provide that data while providing ROI within a few months.

 Our approach is to build a plug-in-play capability with systems like Siemens MindSphere making it easier for smaller manufacturers to implement a full IoT strategy (but more on that at a later date).

-For the meantime, it makes more sense for mid-level manufacturers to invest in analytics from the ground up instead of top-down, since immediate benefits can be realized just by gaining visibility at the plant floor by analyzing and eliminating machine downtime, reducing scrap and gaining resource efficiencies.
+In the meantime, it makes more sense for mid-level manufacturers to invest in analytics from the ground up instead of top-down, since immediate benefits can be realized just by gaining visibility at the plant floor by analyzing and eliminating machine downtime, reducing scrap, and gaining resource efficiencies.